tokens-studio/studio-example-minimal/README.md

 ## Output

-Built files are generated in the `studio-export/build/` directory, organized by platform:
-- `build/css/` - CSS and SCSS variables (from web.js)
-- `build/android/` - Android XML resources (from Android.js)
+Built files are generated according to the build paths defined in each platform's configuration file (pulled from Tokens Studio).
+The output format and location depend on your Studio configuration settings.

 ## Automated Token Syncing